Cinema & The Warsaw Uprising: Capturing Painful History & Political Agendas

 small, Cinema & The Warsaw Uprising: Capturing Painful History & Political Agendas, Still from Warsaw ’44 directed by Jan Komasa, photo: Ola Grochowska / Akson Studio, miasto_44_jana_komasy_7.jpg

-The Warsaw Uprising of 1944 does not sit quietly among the distant historical events that populate the hundreds of years Poland has existed.
-On your first day in Warsaw, you already begin to notice that the tragedy, which happened 70 years ago, has not yet faded into the past for the city.
-Everything is a reminder of the uprising.
+The Warsaw Uprising of 1944 does not sit quietly among the distant historical events that populate the hundreds of years of Poland’s existence.
+On your first day in Warsaw, you may already begin to notice that the tragedy, which happened more than 70 years ago, has not yet faded into the past for the nation’s capital.
+Almost everything is a reminder of the Uprising.

 A painful history lesson, in brief

-The uprising was an attempt to restore a legitimate government inside the capital, one which would overthrow German rule and force the Soviet Union to recognise its sovereignty.
+The Uprising was an attempt to restore a legitimate government inside the capital, one which would overthrow German rule and force the Soviet Union to recognise its sovereignty.
 We now see that this was all very risky.
-The Home Army soldiers were for the most part very poorly equipped and inexperienced.
-Facing them was a real army with tanks, artillery and airplanes.
-A few days passed, and it became clear that the uprising would be put down.
-The Soviet army had already reached the banks of the Wisła, but Stalin fully understood that the rebels were not only acting against the Germans, but also against him.
-Because of this, he waited, and allowed Warsaw to be destroyed, and with it any vestiges of the Second Republic.
-The regime of the new communist People’s Republic of Poland entered the capital of the exhausted, crushed, and surrendered country.
+The Home Army soldiers were for the most part poorly equipped and inexperienced.
+They were facing, by contrast, a real army with tanks, artillery and airplanes.
+After a few days, it became clear that the Uprising would be put down.
+The Soviet army had already reached the banks of the River Wisła, but Stalin fully understood that the rebels were not only acting against the Germans, but also against him.
+Because of this, he waited and allowed Warsaw to be destroyed – and with it, any vestiges of the Second Republic.
+The regime of the new communist People’s Republic of Poland entered the capital of the exhausted, crushed and surrendered country.

 The talking cure?

 The Warsaw Uprising was a very unique topic.
 In Soviet times it was, of course, talked about and remembered, but the details were avoided as much as possible.
 The who, why and what that made it all happen could only be discussed behind closed doors.
-But after the fall of the communist regime, the causes of the uprising became up for discussion in earnest.
+But after the fall of the communist regime, the causes of the Uprising were up for discussion in earnest.

 Nevertheless, the uprising became a legend, one of the key events of Polish history.
 Polish culture tried to make sense of this nightmarish and controversial subject, to figure out how to continue living after what had happened.
 Cinema did not stay on the side-lines.
 The uprising became the basis for many films.
-With their help it’s possible to not only learn the specifics of what happened in Warsaw, but also to see how its perception changed.
+With their help, it’s possible to not only learn the specifics of what happened in Warsaw, but also to see how its perception changed over time.

 After the communist takeover